erasmusedwardobeth/tailormate-sutura-ai/README.md

-# 🧵 TailorMate SUTURA AI
+# 🧵 TAILORMATE SUTURA AI

 **TailorMate SUTURA AI** is an intelligent fashion automation platform that integrates AI, vision systems, and fabric data analytics to assist tailors, designers, and garment manufacturers.
 It simplifies design, measurement, and production using adaptive AI models.